thomasarmstrong98/numericPDE/ReadME.md

 For the projects from my numerical methods for PDEs module at York, there are pdf documents accompanying the code to explain the problems I was trying to solve.

 ### Project 1
+Parabolic Heat Equation implemented solved using the Crank-Nicolson method.
+Implemented using the double-sweep method.

+- PDE problem and implementation
+- Files required:
+   -
+   -

 ### Project 2